 Browser does not support script.

-The School of Law is a centre of research excellence.
-We have a lively and inclusive research culture, with our academic staff and research students securing major grants, publishing leading textbooks, and winning awards.
+The School of Law has a lively and inclusive research culture, with our academic staff and research students securing major grants, publishing leading textbooks, and winning awards.

 The school is also home to respected journals such as the Human Rights Law Review, and to six world-leading research centres and groups.

 Our research centres and groups broadly focus on conflict, security, and terrorism; criminal law and criminal justice; human rights; and public procurement.
-The school also has a number of research areas that our academics focus on.
+We have a wealth of expertise covering research areas associated with COVID-19.